-When someone enters a new house, they must perform Griha Pravesh puja.
-This signifies hard work and success in building a new house.
-In some cases it takes place when the person re-enters the house after some renovations.
+Griha Pravesh Puja must be performed when someone moves into a new house for the first time.
+This pooja signifies hard work and success in building a new house.
+In some cases, it takes place when the person re-enters the house after some renovations.
 Also, it impresses the deities and keeps any negativity away.

 Who should perform Griha Pravesh Puja?